nicolashefti/sandbox/devops/README.md

 ### Git

-[Ih, shit, git!](http://ohshitgit.com/), helpful command when you screwed with Git.
+[Oh, shit, git!](http://ohshitgit.com/), helpful commands when you screwed with Git.